jblomo/ashes/README.md

 Restart` or holding the on/off switch for 15 seconds.
 After restarting, Kindle will take a couple minutes to reload the collections.

-Reading PDFs can be more easily read in Landscape mode or, for split PDFs, by zooming in to "actual size."
+PDFs can be more easily read in Landscape mode or, for split PDFs, by zooming in to "actual size."

 After reading a paper on the Kindle, place it in the "read" collection and the